alluiz/clysh/README.md

 ## Getting Started

-To use CliSharp you need to install the package from NuGet.
+To use Clysh you need to install the package from NuGet.

-> dotnet add package clisharp
+> dotnet add package clysh

 Then, to start create a _clidata.yml_ with the content below: